mbraga24/invoiced-crm-backend/README.md

 ### Set up CORS

-_Go to your gem files and uncomment the following line:_
+_Go to your gem file and uncomment the following line:_
 ```
 gem 'rack-cors'
 ```